-Experimenting with cool hair colors is part of life—everyone should know what it feels like to be a redhead, if only for a fleeting moment in time, right?
+Experimenting with hair color is part of life—everyone should know what it feels like to be a redhead, if only for a fleeting moment, right?
 But finding your ideal hair shade, whether it’s cinnamon or light ash blonde, may require a fair amount of trial and error.
-We’ve all got photos of hair colors we kind of regret.
-Spare yourself some of the legwork — and heartache — by consulting a hair color chart.
+We’ve all got photos of shades we kind of regret.
+Well, count your lucky stars because we’re here to spare you some of the legwork—and heartache.

 Light Ash Blonde